SheaButta/Statistics/README.md

-# Perform analysis of Kickstarter to unconver trends
+# Perform analysis of Kickstarter to uncover trends